certain interests in at the date of death [Refer to Form 706 (PDF)]. The fair market value of these items is used, not necessarily what

 example, life insurance could be paid through a life insurance trust which transfers ownership of the policy, and thus removes the

 death benefit proceeds from the estate of the decedent.

-A couple or an individual could also make maximum use of an annual gift giving program, making gifts to others up to the exemption a
+A couple or an individual could also make maximum use of an annual gift giving program, making gifts to others up to the exemption

-and not subject to any estate taxes and not require filing of a gift tax return.
+estate and not subject to any estate taxes and not require filing of a gift tax return.

 Talk with an estate planner and your financial consultant to find out if there are steps you should take to address any estate tax issue

 you may face and see whether a credit shelter trust, or some other planning technique may be right for your financial future.
 In any

 event, pay attention on both the federal and the state level for legislative changes which could impact on estate and give tax exclusion

 levels which could affect your planning.

 We pride ourselves on the quality and excellence of our service to our customers and clients.
 However, we are not perfect, so if we